Phase Transition of Degeneracy in Minor-Closed Families: Neighbors of low degree vertices

 \section{Neighbors of low degree vertices}

-In this section we prove Lemma \ref{stronger better path island shallow}, which is a generalization of the main lemma in the work of Ossona de Mendez, Oum, and Wood \cite{oow}, where they use the lemma to study defective coloring for a broader class of graphs.
+In this section we prove Lemma \ref{stronger better path island shallow}, which gives structural information for graphs with no dense shallow minors and is a generalization of the main lemma in the work of Ossona de Mendez, Oum, and Wood \cite{oow}, where they used the lemma to study defective coloring for a broader class of graphs.
 We refer interested readers to \cite{oow} for details.
+Lemma \ref{stronger better path island shallow} might be of independent interests beyond this paper.
+We will state the motivation of this lemma in Section \ref{sec:proof-of-C} when we are about to apply it.